20 Best Trap Workout and Exercises for Mass and Strength

 • Pausing at the top of the barbell shrug makes the exercise more challenging and you’ll get more out of it.

-• Do not roll your shoulders as this can lead to a shoulder injury.
+• Do not roll your shoulders, which can lead to a shoulder injury.

 13. Behind-the-Back Barbell Shrug